 Michael Augustine was born May 21, 1921 to Albert and Esther Augustine of Coatesville, Pennsylvania.
 His parents immigrated from Hungary.
 Michael had three brothers.
 Like his father, Michael worked at Lukens Steel.

 Michael entered service in the Army on October 2, 1941.
 After basic training, he was assigned to serve with the 113th Engineer Combat Battalion, 38th Infantry Division, “The Avengers of Bataan”.

 In February, the 38th helped capture Manila, then moved on to take Bataan and supported recapturing Corregidor.
-Private First Class Michael Augustine was Killed In Action on April 12, 1945 on Corregidor, Philippines.
+Private First Class Michael Augustine was "Killed In Action" on April 12, 1945 at Corregidor, Philippines.